Elizabeth Hurley

-Elizabeth Jane Hurley (born 10 June 1965) is an English actress and model.
+Elizabeth Jane Hurley (born 10 June 1965), often known as Liz Hurley, is an English actress and model.
 Her best-known film roles are Vanessa Kensington in Austin Powers: International Man of Mystery (1997) and as the Devil in Bedazzled (2000).
 Hurley's television roles include the E! original series The Royals (2015–2018) and Morgan le Fay in Runaways (2019), based on the Marvel Comics series.
 She portrayed Diana Payne on the fifth season of The CW's original series Gossip Girl (2011).

 Hurley's first role in a big budget film was in Passenger 57 (1992).
 In 1994, Hurley accompanied Hugh Grant to the London premiere of his film Four Weddings and a Funeral, in a plunging black Versace dress held together with gold safety pins, which gained her instant media attention.

 Hurley has been associated with the cosmetics company Estée Lauder since the company gave Hurley her first modelling job at the age of 29.
 They have featured her as a representative and model for their products, especially perfumes such as Sensuous, Intuition, and Pleasures, since 1995.
 Hurley owns a beachwear line.

 Early life

-Elizabeth Hurley was born on 10 June 1965 in Basingstoke, Hampshire, England, as the younger daughter of Angela Mary (née Titt) and Roy Leonard Hurley.
+Elizabeth Hurley was born on 10 June 1965 in Basingstoke, Hampshire, England.
+She was the younger daughter of Angela Mary (née Titt) and Roy Leonard Hurley.
 Her father was a major in the Royal Army Educational Corps; her mother was a teacher at Kempshott Junior School.
-She has an older sister, Kate, and a younger brother, Michael.
+She has two siblings: an older sister called Kate, and a younger brother called Michael.

-Hurley attended Harriet Costello School, a mixed secondary in Basingstoke, and, while in her teens, she became involved with punk fashion, dyeing her hair pink and piercing her nose.
+Hurley attended The Costello School, a mixed secondary school in Basingstoke.
+And during her teens, she became involved with punk fashion, dyeing her hair pink and piercing her nose.
 "When I was 16 – this was about 1981, 1982 – the thing to be in Basingstoke, the suburb I grew up in, was punk," she explained.
 She reportedly associated with New Age travellers in her youth.
 Aspiring to be a dancer as a young girl, she enrolled in ballet classes.
 Hurley continued in the sixth form and took A-levels in English, Sociology and Psychology in 1983 before studying dance and theatre at the London Studio Centre.